CONTEMPORARY GUITAR MAKING

 Enrollment is limited to six students.
 Class runs from 9am to 6pm or later, Monday through Friday.
 No previous guitar making experience is required.
 Please email with any questions, or call to speak with us personally.

 CONTEMPORARY GUITAR MAKING is a window on guitar making's dynamic new reality.
 Today’s high quality guitar making is based on an accurate grasp of the acoustic behavior of the instrument and a working knowledge of the most effective means of the craft.
 Armed with these two things, a growing number of world class luthiers are able to systematically optimize important qualities of their guitars, and to build enough of them to both advance steadily in their craft and make a comfortable living.
 CONTEMPORARY GUITAR MAKING invites you to share the understanding and the techniques that make this possible.

 CONTEMPORARY GUITAR MAKING is a comprehensive five-day survey of the craft as it is practiced today.
 This seminar's study topics range from nuts-and-bolts skills to fundamental theory and principles, with an emphasis always on their direct application to state-of-the-art guitar making.
-Every aspect of the guitar's function, design and construction - both steel string and classical - is demonstrated on actual work in progress and explained in detail.
+Every aspect of the guitar's function, design and construction is demonstrated on actual work in progress and explained in detail.
 CONTEMPORARY GUITAR MAKING examines the guitar's acoustical, structural, and aesthetic design factors as well as materials, construction methods, voicing, tooling, shop design, marketing, and other topics critical to the practice of lutherie in today's world.

 IS THIS FOR YOU?